Individual and relationship therapy enabling you to deal with your everyday and deep-seated problems

 Clinical Psychologist Couple Psychoanalytic Psychotherapist Individual Psychodynamic Therapist

-Making that first step to access support and be willing to share your thoughts, feelings and ideas with another person is a brave and responsible act.
+Making that first step to access help and be willing to share your thoughts, feelings and ideas with another person is a brave and responsible act.
 It's also a positive move towards helping you ease some of the wobbles, struggles and conflicts you may be having, and demonstrates a capacity to think which is essential in making your life more in line with your needs and intentions.

 I will seek to build a meaningful relationship with you so that together, with curiosity, we can understand areas of your life, cope with change, and overcome your obstacles.
-Often, these transitions are linked both to loss and separation, of having to let go of something in order to make space for something new.
+Often, problem related transitions are linked both to loss and separation, of having to let go of something in order to make space for something new.
 This can be challenging and I am committed to supporting you through this process of change.

 Affairs and betrayals